Interview with Anand Joshi of SmartNews, Japan

 I’m really happy to talk to you and share my experience, which hopefully helps other candidates who are considering moving to Japan.

 So yeah, sure, I’ll just give a quick intro about myself.
 So, I’m Anand.
-I’m a senior software working with SmartNews here in Tokyo.
+I’m a software engineer working with SmartNews here in Tokyo.
 SmartNews is a very popular news aggregator platform.
 We are using Machine Learning and AI to recommend news to the users.
 And I’m working in one of their core teams, which is very exciting.
 And yeah, I’m happy to answer your questions.

 Ryoko: Great.
 Then, to begin with, where are you originally from, and how and when did you come to Japan?